Canal 13 (Chilean TV network): 1974-1999: New television center and expansion

 Advertisement from Channel 13 in 1971 featuring the slogan used at the time, "For the country, God and the university".

 In 1974, due to issues with the new rector of the Catholic University, Jorge Swett Madge—appointed by the Military Junta—Raúl Hasbún resigned from his position.
-Eleodoro Rodríguez Matte succeeded him.
+Eleodoro Rodríguez Matte succeeded him to continue the channel's national expansion - the three days of nationwide broadcasts in 1973 left a positive impression that people wanted more Channel 13 programming to be aired nationwide.
 Programming increased, and starting in March of that year, the channel began its daily broadcasts at 9:00 a.m. and continued until 1:00 a.m.
-It also retransmitted its programs on a delayed basis to La Serena and Coquimbo after signing an agreement with Canal 8 UCV Televisión in 1975.
+It also retransmitted its programs on a delayed basis to La Serena and Coquimbo after signing an agreement with UCV Televisión's Channel 8 in 1975.
+Under Matte, Teletrece, armed with the experience of the 1973 nationwide simulcast, asserted its place as the nation's no.1 newscast, a distinction it retained into the 1990s.

-In 1976, the channel broadcast, in conjunction with National Television, the Chilean team's matches in the Davis Cup and the playoff match of the Copa Libertadores final between Cruzeiro and River Plate at the National Stadium.
-The channel also extended its signal to other parts of Chile, inaugurating a repeater in Valparaíso and Viña del Mar in November 1976 on channel 8, a frequency previously held by UCV Televisión until February 1969.
-In December 1976, the channel signed an agreement with the Universidad del Norte Television Network, allowing it to retransmit its programs in Antofagasta, Arica, Calama, Chuquicamata, Iquique, María Elena, and Tocopilla.
+In 1976, the channel broadcast the Chilean team's matches in the Davis Cup and the playoff match of the Copa Libertadores final between Cruzeiro and River Plate at the National Stadium as a simulcast with TVN.
+At the same time it also extended its broadcast signal to other parts of Chile, inaugurating a repeater in Valparaíso and Viña del Mar in November 1976 on channel 8, a frequency previously held by UCV Televisión until February 1969.
+In December 1976, the channel signed an affilation agreement with the Universidad del Norte Television Network, allowing it to air Channel 13 programming in Northern Chile - this meant that Antofagasta, Arica, Calama, Chuquicamata, Iquique, María Elena, and Tocopilla received these TV programs for the first time since September of 1973.

 In 1975, the Treasury ended the subsidies it had periodically granted to university television stations since their inception.
 Consequently, Canal 13 began to finance itself solely through advertising and contributions from the Catholic University.
 However, advertising revenues soon allowed the channel to operate as a commercial station and generate additional profits.
-This new direction was symbolized by programs created by director Gonzalo Bertrán and presenter César Antonio Santis, who joined from National Television in 1976.
-They first produced musical specials featuring foreign artists and later created two-hour variety shows, starting with Esta noche fiesta in 1977.
+This new direction was symbolized by programs created by director Gonzalo Bertrán and presenter César Antonio Santis, who returned to the channel from a stinct in National Television in 1976 as weekday presenter of the hit evening newscast Teletrece, a role he performed until returning to TVN in 1988.
+The duo first produced musical specials featuring foreign artists for the Channel 13 network and later created two-hour variety shows, starting with Esta noche fiesta which premiered in 1977.